a person wearing robotic devices on their knee and both shoes walks on a treadmill while being observed by researchers

 Graduate Research Associate Emmanuel Dasinor conducts research in Assistant Professor Bruno Azeredo's lab

-Research Centers and facilities
+Research centers and facilities

 Students and faculty in the School of Manufacturing Systems and Networks have access to the latest manufacturing technologies for working on projects and conducting research.